Ishu Ishiyama, 7 dan, Shihan

 North Delta Aikikai

-Kim Riddick has practiced Aikido for more than 30 years.
+Kim Riddick Sensei has practiced Aikido for more than 30 years.
 His most influential teachers are Kawahara Shihan and Osawa Shihan.
 He practiced at Hombu Dojo for three years, attending classes by Doshu, Seki, Miyamoto, and Osawa Shihans.
-Kim believes that Aikido enhances your quality of life by moving your body and working with a partner.
+Riddick Sensei believes that Aikido enhances your quality of life by moving your body and working with a partner.
 Becoming proficient in Aikido, you improve your well-being and have a positive influence on others.

 Zoran Krunic, 5 dan, Shidoin